rodan/lkm_sandbox/README.md

 make
 ```

-but if you're using the a kernel based on the mainline 6.7 tree then make sure to read about the required [patch](linux-iio_property).
+but if you're using a kernel based on the mainline 6.7 tree then make sure to read about the required [patch](linux-iio_property).

 ### device tree overlay